mel-nick/jira-time-logs/README.md

 ## How to:

-1. run `jira-logs.sh` and follow the instructions
+   - run `jira-logs.sh` and follow the instructions

-2.
+OR

    - Go to `jira-work-log`
    - Run  `yarn install` (if you don't have `yarn` - run `npm install --global yarn` first)